Redefining Sex, Gender, and The Body Itself

 Bioculture: The Web of The Body

-Understanding The Body to be not an authority but a product reveals the dimensions of it and frees us to explore each and every component of this illusion in the fullest sense.
-It is not that the body is irrelevant, or that there is no “Gender Identity” that matters, but that each and every one of these components influence one another in a tight-knit web of order, consequence, and influence, producing one final illusive product: The Body.
+Understanding the body to be not an authority but a product reveals the dimensions of it and frees us to explore each and every component of this illusion in the fullest sense.
+It is not that the body is irrelevant, or that there is no “Gender Identity” that matters, but that each and every one of these components influence one another in a tight-knit web of order, consequence, and influence, producing one final substantial product: The Body.

 One Final Question, Two Final Answers: The Origin of Bodily Vision